didlie/convnetjs/Readme.md

 # ConvNetJS

+## addon for NeuroEvolution can be found at [hardmaru/convnetjs](https://github.com/hardmaru/convnetjs)

 ConvNetJS is a Javascript implementation of Neural networks, together with nice browser-based demos.
 It currently supports:

 - Common **Neural Network modules** (fully connected layers, non-linearities)